rmr327/rmr327/README.md

 ## About Me

-📊 With over 3 years of professional experience at Susquehanna International Group (SIG) as an Electricity Strategist.
+📊 Over 3 years of professional experience at Susquehanna International Group (SIG) as an Electricity Strategist.

 🔧 Specialized in crafting robust FTR trading strategies, driving data-driven decisions through analytics, and implementing machine learning solutions.